MorrisCastro04/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 task 5: check is a code if a and b point to the same object

-task 6: what thoes 3 lines of code print
+task 6: what the 3 lines of code print

+task 7: what the 3 lines of code print